 These circular, scaly eczema patches typically appear on older adults instead of kids, and it affects areas with low blood circulation, like the lower legs, says Dr. Markowitz.
 Other than its shape and location, this type of eczema has all the hallmark characteristics of regular eczema: rough, scaly, bumpy skin that’s painfully itchy.

 How Is It Different Than Other Types of Eczema?

-Some Ways to Address Nummular or Discoid Eczema
+How to Address Nummular or Discoid Eczema

 “If you manage the skin really well and combat that dryness at home, however, you can [usually] get it under control by using products that help seal in moisture,” she says.
 Stick to mild, non-fragrant soaps and always follow up with a really thick moisturizer.
 We recommend the CeraVe Itch Relief Moisturizing Cream which is steroid-free, non-comedogenic and approved by the National Eczema Association.